PetarSpassov/Quinngard/README.md

 # Quinngard
 An extensive PVE-oriented balance and QoL mod for Northgard by Shiro Games, Quinngard seeks to add quality of life and balance changes to the PVE modes of the game, especially Bifrost.

+## __Disclaimer__
+None of the assets used in this mod belong to me.
+All credit and rights go to the creators of Northgard, Shiro Games.
+This mod is merely a harmless modification of game files meant to be used in solo and cooperative play.

 ## __Installation__
 Download `res1.pak` and place it within your Northgard folder.
 For Steam, this would look something like this: `X\Steam\steamapps\common\Northgard`